-4.16.1.1 The sense of spaciousness and simplicity within the ARHMZ must be preserved.
+4.16.1.1 Preserve the sense of spaciousness and simplicity within the ARHMZ.

-- a) Retain all those plantings shown on the Neighbourhood Plans included in Section 2. - b) Consider how all the existing vegetation (not only vegetation of stature) contributes to the overall historic character of the ARHMZ and the proposed MDR and LDR zones.
+- a) Try to retain all those plantings shown on the Neighbourhood Plans included in Section 2. - b) Consider how all the existing vegetation (not only vegetation of stature) contributes to the overall historic character of the ARHMZ and the MDR and LDSR zones.
 The rambling shrubs as well as the trees can be very important to heritage values.